RandomInternetPreson/Lucid_Vision/README.md

 https://ko-fi.com/oobabooga

-I am their top doner on ko-fi (Mr. A) and donate 15$ montly, their software is extreamly important to the opensource community.
+I am their top donor on ko-fi (Mr. A) and donate 15$ montly, their software is extreamly important to the opensource community.

 # Lucid_Vision Extension for Oobabooga's textgen-webui